 We are giving you lots of advance notice to get match fit for the annual Alumni sports matches!
 Return to Pate's on Wednesday 9th April 2025 to take part in the Alumni netball, hockey and football matches against the Pate's First teams.
 Former members of staff welcom… Read more

-Hot on the heels of a very successful Higher Education & Careers Fair earlier in November, we are once again looking for alumni to support this fabulous event in 2025 and join universities and businesses in chatting with our current students in Years 10-13.
-Next year'… Read more
+Hot on the heels of a very successful Higher Education & Careers Fair last November, we are once again looking for alumni to support this year's fabulous event in joining universities and businesses and chatting with our current students in Years 10-13… Read more

 Nicola Eagleton